Spontaneous scalarization: Neutron star scalarization

 where $B(\varphi)$ is a function of the scalar field and $\Lambda$ is a parameter of dimensions of [length]$^{2}$.
-The motivation behind this modification of the conformal factor comes from \textcite{Bekenstein:1992pj} that aimed to find the most general coupling constructed from the metric $g_{\mu\nu}$ and the scalar field $\varphi$ that respected causality and the \WEP.
-More recently, \textcite{Andreou:2019ikc} showed that such disformal coupling is actually equivalent to a kinetic coupling with the Ricci scalar and thus is contained in the minimal action \eqref{eq:ActionCaseI} (see Sec. \ref{sec:minimal_action} for a detailed discussion).
+The motivation behind this modification of the conformal factor comes from \textcite{Bekenstein:1992pj} who aimed to find the most general coupling constructed from the metric $g_{\mu\nu}$ and the scalar field $\varphi$ that respected causality and the \WEP.
+More recently \textcite{Andreou:2019ikc} showed that such disformal coupling is actually equivalent to a kinetic coupling with the Ricci scalar and thus is contained in the minimal action \eqref{eq:ActionCaseI}; see Sec. \ref{sec:minimal_action} for a discussion.

-\textcite{Minamitsuji:2016hkk} showed that for negative values of the disformal coupling parameter $\Lambda$, scalarization can be suppressed, while for large positive values of $\Lambda$ stellar models cannot be obtained.
-This study also explored the universal relations between the moment of inertia and the compactness of \ns{s}, and they determined the range of parameters where these relations can deviate significantly from \gr.
+\textcite{Minamitsuji:2016hkk} showed that, for negative values of the disformal coupling parameter $\Lambda$, scalarization can be suppressed, while for large positive values of $\Lambda$ the stellar structure equation becomes singular.
+Thus, regular \ns solutions cannot be found in the latter case, which can be used to impose the upper limit $\Lambda \lesssim 100$~km$^{2}$.
+They also explored the universal relations between the moment of inertia and the compactness of \ns{s}, and they determined the range of parameters where these relations can deviate significantly from \gr.

 \paragraph{Scalar-Gauss-Bonnet theory:}